AAmp-Ann/A.ann-tech-writing-portfolio/gcp-cloud-storage-tutorial/README.md

 ## Prerequisites

-- A Google Cloud accounr
+- A Google Cloud account
 - Billing enabled for your project
 - The Google Cloud Console